Molyvoti Site: 1995, 1996 and 1998

 In 1980 a grid was established to form excavation units.
 The site was first divided into 300 x 300 m squares, then subdivided into 10 x 10 m squares, and once more into 5 x 5 m squares.
 Ephor Diamantis Triantafyllos and Domna Terzopoulou led the three excavations in the 1990s, where a total of 32 squares were excavated.
 Artifacts found during this time further supported Bakalakis's conclusions about when the site was occupied.

 2013

-The 2013 excavations were conducted for the Molyvoti, Thrace, Archaeological Project (MTAP).
+The 2013 excavations were conducted for the Molyvoti, Thrace, Archaeological Project (MTAP), a Greek-American collaboration co-directed by Nathan Arrington (Princeton University), Marina Tasiklaki, Domna Tersopoulou. and Thomas Tartaron.
 According to Arrington et al. (2016), the goal of this project was to "investigate the identity, form, and chronology of the settlement", as well as form a better understanding of the "economic, political, and cultural contexts" of the site.
+The project also focused extensively on the Emporion (trading port) and its evolution through changing economic and cultural contexts.
 The excavation occurred from June 10 to July 19 and established later occupation during the Late Roman period and that the site was not terminated by Philip ca. 350.